 Anyone undertaking raku firing should consult with a health and safety expert with appropriate qualifications for independent professional advice.

 What is Raku Pottery and Where Does it Originate?

 The Raku pottery tradition originated in Japan in the 16th century.
 In its original Japanese form raku pottery was typically hand-built and used to make tea bowls.
 These are small semi-porous drinking vessels used in a Japanese tea ceremony.

 Over the years, the Raku pottery process has evolved.
 Raku pottery ware has developed from the humble tea bowl to any kind of pottery you can imagine.

 Some modern raku is black and white with a strong crackle effect.
 Other raku pottery has striking vibrant colors and hues.
-Still other raku pottery is matte black.
+And other raku pottery is matte black.
 These are just a few variations in the raku look.
-I will explore the different look of raku pottery and how these are achieved a little later.
+I will explore the different looks of raku pottery and how these are achieved a little later.

 However, in spite of the different raku effects that can be achieved, there are some aspects of the raku process that remain consistent.
 Let’s take a look at those now…